Men's Padded Bike Shorts and Bibs

 Road Bike Shorts are usually made from a stretchy spandex fabric.
 There are several reasons for using spandex in the design of these shorts.
-The fabrics used for road bike shorts are usually a six way, tricot, knit nylon or polyester.
+The fabrics used for our road bike shorts are usually a six-way, tricot, knit nylon or polyester.
 The lightweight fabrics are about 5.5 to 6 ounces per square yard.
-A medium weight is about 6.5 ounces and a heavy weight fabric would be about 8 ounces per square yard.
-Nylon/Lycra blends are more rugged and abrasion resistant which means they are long lasting.
+A medium-weight is about 6.5 ounces and a heavyweight fabric would be about 8 ounces per square yard.
+Nylon/Lycra blends are more rugged and abrasion resistant which means they are long-lasting.
 Polyester/Lycra blends are cool and wicking for multi-seasonal riding.
-The reason this fabric is used is primarily because of the freedom of movement and comfort during cycling.
+The reason we use this fabric is primarily because of the freedom of movement and comfort during cycling.
 The higher the spandex content - the more compression on the muscles.
 High Spandex content (over 20%) is a sign of compression support for high end bike shorts.
 The higher the spandex, the more stretchy and supportive the fabric is.
-This compression massages the muscles to help work out lactic acid.
-The compression also helps to enhance blood flow to the muscles which helps reduce fatigue by keeping fresh blood circulating to the working muscles.
+This compression massages the muscles to help work out lactic acid and also enhances blood flow to the muscles, which helps reduce fatigue by keeping fresh blood circulating to the working muscles.

-The Leg Gripper or Leg band is a feature you will see in most all bike shorts.
-These grippers or compression is important to prevent the shorts from riding up in the legs.
-During the cycling motion of riding the bicycle, the muscles are constantly flexing and moving.
-There is nothing worse than tugging at your clothes to keep them in place during your play.
-When a pair of bike shorts rides up on the leg, it creates an opportunity for bunching in the chamois pad, this bunching of the pad can lead to chafing, rubbing and the worst of all, the dreaded saddle sore.
-The use of leg elastics prevents the movement of the garment so the shorts stay stretched and the chamois stays in place.
+The leg gripper or leg band is a feature you will see in most of our bike shorts.
+These grippers are important to prevent the shorts from riding up the legs.
+During the cycling motion, your muscles are constantly flexing and moving.
+There is nothing worse than tugging at your clothes to keep them in place during your ride.
+When a pair of bike shorts rides up on the leg, it creates an opportunity for bunching in the chamois pad.
+This bunching of the pad can lead to chafing, rubbing, and worst of all, saddle sores.
+The use of leg elastics prevents the movement of the garment, so the shorts stay stretched and the chamois stays in place.

-Bicycle Shorts usually have something reflective on the moving areas of the leg.
-The moving legs make the ideal location for a reflective element so that it is visible for a motorist in low light conditions.
+We design our bicycle shorts to include a reflective element on the moving areas of the leg.
+This makes the ideal location for a reflective because it is visible for a motorist in low light conditions.

-Road Bike Shorts are worn without underwear so the pad is held tight to the skin in the saddle area.
-The tighter the better.
-Bike shorts work best when they are worn tight so that the lycra spandex and support the working muscles.
-When you try on a pair of bike shorts it should not be tight or binding but it needs to fit snug so it stays in place.
-A well designed bike short is longer in the back, so when you are standing up straight, you will see a bit of baggy area in your butt area.
-Once you lean forward into the cycling position, the extra material will smooth out and fit well.
+Road Bike Shorts are to be worn without underwear so the pad is held tight to the skin in the saddle area and you get the most advantage in its wicking ability.
+Bike shorts work best when they are worn tight so that the lycra spandex supports the working muscles.
+When you try on a pair of bike shorts, it should not be too tight or binding but fits snug so the chamois pad stays in place.

 Inseam - The length of the leg's inseam is a matter of personal preference.
-We think the short should be a few inches above the knee for most people.
-Some want a shorter short to avoid tan lines.
-Bike shorts come in Tall (about 11 inches), Short (about 5 to 7) and Regular Inseams (about 8-9 inches).
+We think the short should be a few inches above the knee.
+Biking shorts come in Tall (about 11 inches), Short (about 5 to 7) and Regular Inseams (about 8-9 inches).

 Elastics - Waist elastic is important to keep the shorts in place.
 Wider elastic has less tendency to roll.
-Some bike shorts have a drawstring, especially shorts for multiple uses like triathlon and fitness.
-A drawstring is not essential for road bike shorts, but may come in handy.
+Some cycle shorts have a drawstring, especially shorts for multiple uses like triathlon and fitness.
+A drawstring is not essential for road shorts, but may come in handy.

 Men's Padded Bike Shorts need to be laundered each use.
 The best way care for road shorts is to machine wash and air dry.
 We recommend machine washing to remove all of the bacteria from the chamois pad.
 The goal of clean shorts is to prevent the buildup of bacteria on the chamois pad, which can lead to saddle sores.
 Saddle sores are a cyclists worst enemy.
 Air drying the spandex shorts helps the rubber spandex fibers to last longer without drying out.